jdjoum/Python-Quadratic-Equation-Solver/README.md

 # Python-Quadratic-Equation-Solver
-Python Quadratic Equation Solver - Djoum
+##
+This program solves the Quadratic Equation for the numbers that the user enters if applicable.